bbopt/nomad/doc/user_guide/source/SgteLib.rst

 Parameter optimization and selection
 """"""""""""""""""""""""""""""""""""""""

+Below is the list of some field names and values that influence the behaviour of other fields.

 .. _optim:

 ``OPTIM``
 """"""""""""""
-| The field value OPTIM indicate that the model parameter must be optimized.
+| The field value OPTIM indicates that the model parameter must be optimized.
 The default optimization criteria is the AOECV error metric (except for ENSEMBLE_STAT models where it is OECV).
 | Parameters that can be optimized:

 * :ref:`degree`